Tyntchtykbek Tchoroev: Public activities

 Tyntchtykbek Chorotegin (Tchoroev) together with Azamat Altay (1920-2006), the first broadcaster and former Director of the RFE/RL Kyrgyz Service, at the old headquarters of RFE/RL in Prague, Czech Republic (6 June 2003).

-Tchoroev (Chorotegin) was a pioneer and a member of the Kyrgyzstan Komsomol during his childhood time as an ordinary child of his country, then a part of the Soviet Union.
+In his youth, Chorotegin was a member of the Kyrgyzstan Komsomol, as was common for young people in the Soviet Union at the time.

-At that time he was not aware that his father's elder brother was a victim of the Stalinist purge and died in an unknown part of Soviet Russia in a camp of the so-called Gulag.
-His view of the world was gradually changed in 1980–1988, especially during the Perestroika era.

-In 1987–88, during the era of Perestroika in the U.S.S.R., he was one of the Kyrgyz intellectuals to fight for the equal statute of the Kyrgyz language with the official Russian language in his native republic.

-In 1989, during the Perestroika epoch, he became one of the young Kyrgyz intellectuals to fight for a national identity of the Kyrgyz people.
-He was a founding member and one of the leaders of the Kyrgyzstan's Young Historians Association, the first nongovernmental organization of the Kyrgyz historians to challenge the official Soviet Kyrgyz historiography.
+At the time, he was unaware that his father's elder brother had been a victim of the Stalinist purge and had died in a Gulag camp somewhere in Soviet Russia.
+His worldview gradually shifted between 1980 and 1988, a period that encompassed the Perestroika era.
+In 1987–1988, he was among the Kyrgyz intellectuals who campaigned for the Kyrgyz language to be granted equal status alongside Russian as an official language of the republic.
+In 1989, he became one of the young Kyrgyz intellectuals who advocated for the national identity of the Kyrgyz people.p He was a founding member and one of the leaders of the Kyrgyzstan's Young Historians Association, the first nongovernmental organization of the Kyrgyz historians to challenge the official Soviet Kyrgyz historiography.

-The Kyrgyz Soviet parliament adopted the Kyrgyz State Language Law on 23 September 1989, which allowed the Kyrgyz people in the republic to take the surname making suffix '-tegin' instead of the Russian-language suffix '-ov' / '-ev'.
-Shortly after the law has been implemented, Dr. Tchoroev started to use the literature name "Chorotegin".
-Thus, most of his post-Soviet works were published under the surname of Chorotegin.
+The Kyrgyz Soviet parliament adopted the State Language Law on 23 September 1989, which permitted Kyrgyz citizens to adopt the surname suffix '-tegin' in place of the Russian suffixes '-ov' or '-ev'.
+Shortly after the law was implemented, Tchoroev began using the name "Chorotegin".
+Thus, most of his post-Soviet works were published under the surname Chorotegin.

-First, he was deputy chairman, then the chairman of the Kyrgyzstan's Young Historians Association which was established despite the obstacles from then Communist leadership in Kyrgyzstan, on 3 June 1989.
+He served first as deputy chairman and later as chairman of the Kyrgyzstan Young Historians Association, which had been established on 3 June 1989 despite opposition from the Communist leadership in Kyrgyzstan.
 It was the first nongovernmental organization to hold its founding conference in the Kyrgyz language with a simultaneous Russian translation.

-The Kyrgyzstan Writers Union, led by a prominent writer and statesman Chingiz Aitmatov, supported the young Kyrgyz historians by allowing them to hold their conference in the Union's hall (free of charge).
+The Kyrgyzstan Writers Union, led by the writer and statesman Chingiz Aitmatov, supported the young Kyrgyz historians by providing the Union's hall for their conference at no cost.

 He was the co-author of the new program of the Kyrgyz history for the secondary schools published in September 1989 in both Kyrgyz and Russian languages in the Mugalimder Gazetasy (The Teachers' Newspaper), the official media outlet of the Kyrgyz Education Ministry, where the previous Kyrgyz historiography views were challenged by the new ideas.

-He was elected as a member of the Board of the Kyrgyz Republic's Public Radio and TV Broadcasting Company (KTRK) by the Kyrgyzstan Parliament on 18 April 2012 and worked until the end of the term (April 2017.)
+He was elected as a member of the Board of the Kyrgyz Republic's Public Radio and TV Broadcasting Company (KTRK) by the Kyrgyzstan Parliament on 18 April 2012 and served until the end of the term (April 2017).

-He became a member of the Official commission for development of the history science under Kyrgyz President (the decree was signed by the Kyrgyz President Almazbek Atambayev on 25 April 2012.)
+He became a member of the official commission for the development of historical science under the Kyrgyz President, established by a decree signed by President Almazbek Atambayev on 25 April 2012.